frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

   </div>
 </div>

 As previously explained, this method of top-down modeling is extremely powerful as it enables you to capture the most important dimensions all in one place.
 However, you should be careful to not over-detail master sketches.
-More information on this can be found on the [Master Sketch Best Practices](/best-practices/mastersketch-setup/) page.
+More information on master sketches can be found on the [Master Sketch Best Practices](/best-practices/mastersketch-setup/) page.

 In this part, you were also introduced to the `Derived` feature.
 This feature is extremely powerful and can be used to import parts from one part studio into another to enable a references for modeling.
 However, you must be careful to not overuse this function as it can significantly slow down your part studios.